netgroup-polito/frog4-sdn-do/README_INSTALL.md

 Finally, put the flag `use_interfaces_names` in section `[other_options]` to false.

+### Domain description

+As mentioned above, the file `MyResourceDescription.json` contains the decsription of the domain, both from the *networking* (e.g., information about boundary interfaces) and *computing* (i.e., functional capabilities) points of view.

+Note that the functional capabilties should correspond to those available in the Datastore used by the OpenStack domain orchestrator.

 ## Set up the SDN Controller

 The SDN controller should be completed with additional bundles that provides needed API to the SDN domain orchestrator: